TeamSparkAI/toolvault/docs/policies.md

 Some of the alerts will not reference any text in the message

 Some of the alerts might reference text in the message (so that the UX can highlight the matched/offending content), but those matches may not be suitable for replacement actions
-- Let's think about the actual case where this would be true to make sure it's a real thing
+- Let's say message contained invalid JSON element (or out of range, etc) - we might want to indicate the content, but it is not suitable for replacement
 - Let's say pinning validation wants to indicate the values that didn't match the stored elements (like this new method showed up, or this too description changed)
-  - Indication is at the message level
+  - Indication is at the message level, matches might highlight bad content, but it's not suitable for replacement
+- Note: This probably means "Finding" needa a bool for suitable for replacement (or "text match")

 ## Policy Filter

-A policy filter is a module implementing the PolicyFilter interface It will have metadata (name, description, input type: message or text, and output type - produces matches) A policy processor can have it's own application-level configuration
+A policy filter is a module implementing the PolicyFilter interface It will have metadata (name, description, input type: message or text, and output type - produces matches)
+- In new implementation it takes a message, has base class utility methods to process as fields A policy processor can have it's own application-level configuration
 - It has a schema indicating fields, required/optional, default values, etc
 - It has an optional validator to validate a config